elflang/elf/README.md

 ```

 #### Functions
-Functions in Lumen are values, just like numbers and strings.
+Functions in Elf are values, just like numbers and strings.
 Expressions that start with `fn` evaluate to functions:
 ```
 > (fn () 10)
 function